-Often companies end up looking for people who fit best with the existing culture, when instead, they should be looking for someone who can bring something new to the business, help fill blind spots, push boundaries and expand the horizons in ways that will equip the organization for future success.
+Companies often look for people who fit best with the existing culture when they should be looking for someone who can add something new to the business, help fill blind spots, push boundaries and expand the horizons in ways that will equip the organization for future success.

 Now, the next chart represents what their company would gain in terms of breadth of experience and expertise if they were to add Greg AND Valeria:

-To unleash the competitive advantage of Innovation by All, seek out people who can challenge conventional ideas and discover new intersections of thought and ensure they are involved and empowered to challenge and expand your culture, and therefore, your business.
+To unleash the competitive advantage of Innovation by All™, seek out people who can challenge conventional ideas and discover new intersections of thought.
+Then ensure your culture adds are involved and empowered to challenge and expand your culture, and therefore, your business.